gromacs/gromacs/python_packaging/README.md

     FORKPOINT=$(git show -s --pretty=format:"%h" `git merge-base gerrit_master HEAD`)
     REF=`git show -s --pretty=format:"%h"`

+## Sample MD extension code

+`sample_restraint` is a subtree containing a complete CMake project for building pluggable GROMACS MD extensions for execution through gmxapi.
+Up to and including version 0.0.7.3 of the sample code, the sub-project lived at https://github.com/kassonlab/sample_restraint/ and was supported by GROMACS 2019.

+The GROMACS repository becomes the upstream source for the sample code for GROMACS releases 2020 and higher.

 ## External project code

 Refer to `./src/external/README.md` for current details on the copied external